thekeybox/keybox/README.md

 ### Strong focus on usability

 The Keybox API and SDK offer enterprises a seamless experience in managing their data at rest or in transit, within their existing data infrastructure.
-Foll
+Following is the technology stack of keybox:

 ![enter image description here](https://lh3.googleusercontent.com/npgg5xx2FNi-0vYjCylBuyRgS3Oa1NS2AjsEOvzHEAG2piSiCY5RJIGftQNppW_3Y7IFxYvCZds)